cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
-FROST reduces network overhead during signing operations by optimizing for efficiency over robustness.
-FROST uses a novel technique to allow for fully parallelized use while protecting against forgery attacks that are applicable to prior similar threshold and multisignature constructions.
+FROST reduces network overhead during signing operations by optimizing for efficiency over robustness, while allowing secure fully parallelized use.

 FROST achieves its efficiency improvements in part by allowing the signing protocol to abort in the presence of a misbehaving participant (who can be identified and excluded from future signing operations).

-Here, we specify the variant of FROST that requires a trusted dealer to perform key generation.
-We do not specify FROST where key generation is performed via a Distributed Key Generation (DKG) where all participants are equally trusted.
+Here, we specify the variant of FROST that requires a trusted dealer to perform key generation, as well as signing operations that are performed in two rounds.

 # Change Log